temach/k8s-training/README.md

 Run in daemonset mode, because that allows to collect logs, add toleration to run on control-plane nodes.

+However drawback is that to collect hostmetrics otel-collector mounts host root filesystem into container, and unlike prometheus-node-exporter otel collector accepts input making it easier to take over.
+Therefore maybe its best to avoid running it on master nodes.

 Github repo: https://github.com/open-telemetry/opentelemetry-collector

 Helm charts (including Demo) https://opentelemetry.io/docs/platforms/kubernetes/helm/ and